 The Company develops and delivers advanced launch vehicle, satellite and payload systems for a limited number of customers that leverage the Company's capabilities in mission systems engineering and operations, ground station operations, and software and systems development.
 These systems are sold to government customers under fixed price contracts.
 The Company generally recognizes revenue over time using the cost-to-cost method to measure progress, pursuant to which the extent of progress towards completion is measured based on the ratio of costs incurred to date to the EAC.
 The estimation of total estimated costs at completion is subject to many variables and requires judgment.
 The Company recognizes changes in contract estimates on a cumulative catch-up basis in the period in which the changes are identified.
 Such changes in contract estimates can result in the recognition of revenue in a current period for performance obligations which were satisfied or partially satisfied in a prior period.
 If at any time, the estimate of profitability for a performance obligation indicates a probable anticipated loss, the Company recognizes the total loss for the performance obligation in the period it is identified.
 Changes in estimates related to contracts accounted for using the cost-to-cost measure of progress are recognized in the period in which such changes are made for the inception-to-date effect of the changes.
-For the three months ended March 31, 2022, the Company recognized \$1.2 million of unfavorable cumulative adjustments to revenue directly from estimated cost increases on two engineering and systems integration contracts (Note 5).
-All, or a portion, of this cumulative adjustment will be recognized in future revenue as the percentage of completion increases over time.
-During the three months ended March 31, 2021, the Company did not recognize any unfavorable cumulative adjustments to revenue reflecting estimated cost increases on the same contracts.
-During the three months ended March 31, 2022 and 2021, the
+For the three months ended March 31, 2022, the Company recognized \$1.2 million of this cumulative adjustment will be recognized in future revenue as the percentage of completion increases over time.
+During the three months ended March 31, 2021, the Company diverses (Note 5).
+All, or a portion, of this cumulative adjustment will be recognized from performance obligation satisfied in previous periods.